 Is One Defendant Clearly at Fault?

 One thing your Georgia accident lawyer will consider is whether one party was mostly at fault.
-For example, imagine that there is a 3-car accident in Atlanta.
+For example, imagine that there is a 3-car accident in Carrollton.
 One driver was parked at the time so they have no liability.
 Another car was at a red light and took off a bit too early.
 At the same time, another car was speeding through the intersection.
 Car C hits Car B and they both slam into you.

 Who would be at fault in this case?
-The party mostly at fault is Car C. However, Car B is partly responsible because they didn’t wait for the light to turn green before they creeped into the intersection.
+The party mostly at fault is Car C. However, Car B is partly responsible because they didn’t wait for the light to turn green before they crept into the intersection.
 In this case, your attorney would be likely to sue Car C as opposed to Car B. The good news is that they don’t need to make this decision.
 They’ll just name them both in the lawsuit.

 Which One of the Defendants Has More Assets?

 Another thing your Georgia accident lawyer must take into account is the defendants’ assets.
 It makes more sense to go after the person with property and a ton of other assets.
 You’ll be much more likely to get a settlement out of them compared to a drive with absolutely no assets.
 Of course, at the end of the day, you and your attorney don’t care who pays, as long as your damages are paid.

 Call and Schedule a Meeting with One of Our Georgia Accident Lawyers

 If you’re involved in a multi-vehicle accident, you probably suffered serious injuries.
 You’re in no position to fight with the insurance companies.
 You just want to focus on recovering from your injuries.
 Let our firm do that for you.